harness/developer-hub/docs/platform/12_Variables-and-Expressions/harness-variables.md

 #### Stage-level variables

-Here's a quick video that explains how to create and reference pipeline, stage, and service variables.
+Here is a quick video that explains how to create and reference pipeline, stage, and service variables.

 <!-- Video:
 https://www.youtube.com/watch?v=lqbmO6EVGuU-->
 <docvideo src="https://www.youtube.com/watch?v=lqbmO6EVGuU" />

 Once you've created a stage, its settings are in the **Overview** tab.
-For example, here's the **Overview** tab for a deploy stage.
+For example, here is the **Overview** tab for a deploy stage.

 ![](./static/harness-variables-28.png)